-The Extended Project Qualification (EPQ) is a standalone course that provides the chance for each student to embark on a largely self-directed and self-motivated project.
+The Extended Project Qualification (EPQ) is a stand-alone course that provides the chance for each student to embark on a largely self-directed and self-motivated project.
 Students must choose a topic, plan, research and develop their idea and decide on their finished product.

 We encourage creativity and curiosity.
 A project topic may be directly related to a student's main study programme, but should look beyond the specification.
 It provides 50% of the UCAS points on offer for full A-Level qualification and therefore has more value than the 40% which is on offer for an AS Level qualification.
-The EPQ is well received by Universities who are known to lower their entry requirements for students with strong EPQ grades.
+The EPQ is well received by universities who are known to lower their entry requirements for students with strong EPQ grades.

 The Core Maths Qualification is designed to challenge students with meaningful mathematical problems that increase their confidence and competency when using maths.
 Students on this course will most certainly be better equipped for the mathematical demands of other courses, higher education, employment and life.

-This course is ideal for students wishing to carry on studying maths but not the A Level.
+This course is ideal for students wishing to carry on studying maths, but not the A Level.
 It is suitable for students who are studying Biology, Chemistry, Physics, Psychology, Economics and Business.
 It is a linear qualification that is completed in May/June of Year 13 and has the same UCAS points as an AS Level Qualification.
 Students need a grade 5 or above in GCSE maths.

 House and Inter-school Competitions

-The Sixth Form are part of the whole school House System and each tutor group represents one of the six houses (Athens, Carthage, Rome, Thebes, Troy and Sparta).
+The Sixth Form is part of the whole school House System and each tutor group represents one of the six houses (Athens, Carthage, Rome, Thebes, Troy and Sparta).
 Year 12 students can apply for the position of House Captain and be responsible for the organisation and promotion of House activities.